City Guide for: Guarujá, São Paulo, Brazil

 São Vicente

-São Vicente, the first established town in Brazil, offers a rich historical experience.
-Visit the Biquinha de Anchieta, a historical landmark, and explore the charming city center.
-The beaches are also a major draw, offering opportunities for swimming, sunbathing, and surfing.
-The iconic Ponte Pênsil (Suspension Bridge) is a must-see, connecting São Vicente to Ilha Porchat, which offers panoramic views of the coastline.
+Considered the first established town in Brazil, São Vicente offers a glimpse into the country's colonial past.
+Visit the Biquinha de Anchieta, a historical landmark, and explore the charming streets of the city center.
+The beaches are also a major draw, offering a more laid-back atmosphere than Guarujá.

 Travel Time